Tip: how to create workwear looks in summer?

 Linen, linen, more linen.

-Which parts to turn to?
+Which parts should you turn to?

 Multiple possibilities for pants